 16RN12.
 New Trends in Environmental Movements Research

 17RN12.
-Adapting Urban Structures to Global Environmental Change
+Urban Structures and Environmental Change

 We are open for additional topics as long as they can be accommodated in the conference schedule.
 Authors from outside of Europe are especially welcome to submit abstracts and participate in the sessions.

-Note: all submitted abstracts will be assessed by an international review panel.
 The language of the abstract should be English.
 Acceptance of the abstract will be based on the following criteria:

 • Does the abstract indicate that the paper will make an original, understandable, and meaningful contribution to environment and society debates?

 • If the paper presents new empirical material it must be clear from the abstract upon which research any of the conclusions for environment and society debates are based.

 • If the paper mainly presents new theoretical considerations it must be clear from the abstract which existing theories and concepts the paper is in discussion with, and which new insights will be added to the debates.

 If you have further questions on the conference, please visit the conference website.
 For further information on the Research Network, please visit http://www.europeansociology.org/research-networks/rn12-environment-and-society.html.